Naturopath Milton, Georgetown, Mississauga, Oakville

 The Essence of Naturopathic Medicine

 Naturopathic medicine is a system of health care using natural therapies and methods to push your body’s ability to heal itself.
-Naturopathic doctors are trained in core clinical methods including botanical medicine, acupuncture and Asian medicine, homeopathy, injection, intravenous therapies, clinical nutrition and supplementation, as well as counseling and lifestyle coaching- all to help your body heal naturally.
+Naturopathic doctors are trained in core clinical methods including botanical medicine, acupuncture and Asian medicine, homeopathy, injection, intravenous therapies, clinical nutrition and supplementation, as well as counselling and lifestyle coaching- all to help your body heal naturally.

 Our Guiding Principles